TosbackCgusBridge-Bot/CGUs-versions/Overstock/Privacy Policy.md

 *   **Public Forums**
     Any information you submit in a public forum (e.g., a blog, chat room, or social network) can be read, collected, or used by us and other participants, and could be used to personalize your experience.
 You are responsible for the information you choose to submit in these instances.
 *   **Mobile Privacy**
-    *   We offer mobile applications (commonly known as “apps”) that allow you to shop online, check product availability, learn about sales events, or receive other information from us. **All information collected by us via our mobile application is protected by this Privacy Policy**.
+    *   We offer mobile applications (commonly known as “apps”) that allow you to shop online, check product availability, learn about sales events, or receive other information from us. **All information collected by us via our mobile application is protected by this Privacy Policy.**
     *   Although you do not have to provide your location information to us to use our mobile applications, our services require a zip code to function.
 If you have questions about location and notification privacy, please contact your mobile service provider or the manufacturer of your device to learn how to adjust your settings.